 Tourniquet Cuff Selection

+Are you selecting a tourniquet cuff that meets all FDA requirements as a Class I medical device?
 In the United States, pneumatic tourniquet cuffs are regulated as Class I medical device by the Food and Drug Administration (FDA).
 Risks of injuries to patients and legal liability for users arise from use of a pneumatic tourniquet cuff not meeting the FDA requirements.
 Therefore, it is important to only use pneumatic tourniquet cuffs that meet all relevant FDA requirements.
 Click here to learn more about FDA requirements for pneumatic tourniquets in the United States.

 If available, the perioperative staff should select a personalized tourniquet cuff with a matching limb protection sleeve.
 Personalized cuffs are designed to better match patient limb size and shape and thus provide more efficient application of cuff pressure to the limb, allowing lower and safer tourniquet pressures to be used [1, 2].
 Matching limb protection sleeves improve safety by protecting the skin underlying tourniquet cuffs during tourniquet use [1, 2].
 Click here to learn more about personalized tourniquet cuffs and matching limb protection sleeves.